The Complete Guide to Knowledge Base Articles

 Content is king of the knowledge base

 Any good knowledge base article has great content.
 As previously mentioned, this doesn’t necessarily mean a text-only article.
 It can include imagery and video too.
 But good writing underpins all of this because you’ll have to come up with the script for a video or the words for an infographic.
-We’ll cover effective writing for a knowledge base article in greater detail in another guide.
+Our article on how to write amazing knowledge base articles covers this in more detail.

 Without the right content that covers every potential question and problem, your knowledge base will fail.
 It needs to simplify any technical concepts so that anyone can understand what you’re talking about.
 Jargon, acronyms (that aren’t spelt out) and buzzwords are a big no-no. You also have to make it engaging.
 If people don’t enjoy reading or watching it then they’ll switch off from your content.
 Getting ideas for your knowledge base can be tricky at the start, so we’ll offer some inspiration in another guide.